-Most strict "young earth" creationists (hereafter abbreviated YECs) hold that the earth and all life forms on it were created supernaturally during a literal creation week about six to ten thousand years ago.
+Most strict "young earth" creationists (hereafter abbreviated YECs) hold that the earth and all life forms were created supernaturally during a literal creation week about 6,000 years ago.
 Conventional scientists have presented numerous lines of evidence against YECism, and in support of an earth approximately 4.6 billions years old.
 However, one argument not commonly dealt with concerns meteorite impacts and their implications for earth history.
-Evidence indicates that the numbers and sizes of impacts that have occurred on earth are incompatible with human survival within the YEC framework.
+Evidence indicates that the earth, like other bodies in our solar system, has suffered massive numbers of impacts during its history, including many environmentally divesting ones, which cannot be reconciled with a YEC timetable.

 This evidence of massive bombardment creates severe problems for the YEC viewpoint, as it must either be denied (which few have even tried to do) or somehow crammed it into a time frame of 10,000 years or less, without exterminating humans and most other creatures.

-In recent years most YECs have wisely distanced themsevles from Morris' fanciful proposal, but largely ignored the bombardment problem itself.
+In recent years most YECs have wisely distanced themselves from Morris' fanciful proposal, but largely ignored the bombardment problem itself.
 A few YECs who have broached the subject have suggested that most impacts occurred during one or two major bombardment episodes during the creation week and/or the "Flood year", However, this only exacerbates the problem, by allowing even less time for the bombardment.
-In the article, "A biblically-based cratering theory" on the "Answers in Genesis" website Danny Faulkner writes:
+In the article, "A Biblically-Based Cratering Theory" on the "Answers in Genesis" website Danny Faulkner argues that most cratering occurred during the Creation Week or Flood, stating:

-However, Faulkner does not seem to appreciate the implications of such massive bombardment within the YEC time frame.
-Over 150 major craters have been documented in the geologic record, and this is undoubtedly a small fraction of the actual number, since most would have been obliterated by tectonic movement and erosion, or hidden under sediments.
+However, Faulkner seems to neglect the implications of such massive bombardment within the YEC time frame.
+Over 150 major craters have been documented in the geologic record.
+This is undoubtedly a small fraction of the actual number, since most would have been obliterated by tectonic movement and erosion, or hidden under sediments.
 Besides evidence of craters and meteorites in the geologic record, chemical evidence supporting a massive early bombardment has been documented (Whitehouse, 2002).
 We can also get a good idea for the number of meteorite impacts on earth by examining the planets in our solar system which largely lack such geologic activity, such as Mercury, Mars, and Venus, as well as earth's moon.

-However, even if the earth received only as many impacts as the moon (less than one tenth the above figures, which is highly unlikely), if compressed into a "Flood year," that translates to dozens of major impacts per day.
+Even if the earth received only as many impacts as the moon (less than one tenth the above figures, which is highly unlikely), if compressed into a "Flood year," that translates to dozens of major impacts per day.
 If further condensed into a "few days" as Faulkner suggests, the earth would have received several hundred major impacts each day, including many larger than the Chicxulub bolide.
 YECs must somehow explain how Noah and his cargo survived this incredible onslaught, despite the fact that even a tiny fraction of it would have wiped them out many times over, besides killing off most aquatic life as well.
-So far, none have offerred any plasible explanation.
+So far, none have offered any plausible scientific explanation.

 YECs already have difficulty explaining how millions of aquatic species--including many sensitive to specific ecological conditions, including narrow ranges of temperature, salinity, acidity, turbidity--survived a violent global Flood.
 Adding the implications of massive meteorite bombardment further undermines the plausibility of their model.